 MY-BASIC is a lightweight cross-platform easy extendable BASIC interpreter written in pure C with less than twenty thousand lines of source code.
 MY-BASIC is a dynamic typed programming language.
-It supports structured grammar, and implements a style of OOP called prototype-based programming paradigm, furthermore it implements a functional programming ability with Lambda.
+It supports structured grammar, and implements a style of OOP called prototype-based programming paradigm, furthermore it offers a functional programming ability with Lambda abstraction.
 It is aimed to be either an embeddable scripting language or a standalone interpreter.
 The core is pretty light; all in a C source file and an associated header file; simpleness of source file layout and tightness dependency make it feels extraordinarily tough.
-You can combine MY-BASIC with an existing project in C, C++, Objective-C, etc. Scripting driven can make your projects more powerful, elegant and neat.
+Anyone even C programming newbies could learn how to add new scripting interfaces in five minutes.
+It's able to easily combine MY-BASIC with an existing project in C, C++, Java, Objective-C, Swift, C# and many other languages.
+Scripting driven can make your projects more powerful, elegant and neat.
+It's also able to learn how to build an interpreter from scratch with MY-BASIC, or build your own dialect easily based on it.